MultiverseLearningProducts/swe/src/bootcamp/wk2/day3.md

 * write a `load` function that will take a callback and call it when all the airport data has been inserted into the database.
 * export this load function from your file.
 * write an `insert` function in your load.js file that will take; the airports array, the callback passed to `load`, the database instance `db`.
-* the first thing your `load` function needs to do is make sure the airports table has been created i.e. `CREATE TABLE IF NOT EXISTS airports`
+* your `load` function can assume the airports table has been created i.e. `CREATE TABLE IF NOT EXISTS airports....` can be run in your test setup `beforeAll` function.
 * once the table is ready call the `insert` function you created in your load.js file with the airports array, the callback passed to `load`, the database instance `db`
 * in your `insert` function check if the airports array is empty.
 If it is empty call the callback function with the `db` instance and return from the function.
 * if the airport array is not empty, in your `insert` function call `.pop()` on the airport array to remove the last airport from the array, then insert that item into the database